 - April 10, 2012: PARC hosted a community meeting in Blachly to explain the cancellation of the spring phase of the EI and to answer questions from community members about the report ATSDR headquarters had released.
 The meeting was recorded, and can be viewed on YouTube.
 Review the April 10 meeting agenda; download the presentation.

 - September 2012: OHA received investigation area pesticide application records for 2009, 2010 & 2011 from ODF and ODA.

 - December 2012: EPA sought funding to develop passive air samplers that could be used in the investigation area.
 The grant proposal was successful and they were awarded funding.
 EPA has begun the scientific development of the samplers.

-- May 9, 2013: OHA released the Public Health Assessment (PHA) on the Highway 36 Corridor Exposure Investigation (interim report) for public comment.
-Read the report.
+- May 9, 2013: OHA released a Public Health Assessment (PHA) on the Highway 36 Corridor Exposure Investigation (interim report) for public comment.
+Read the Draft Public Health Assessment.

 - May 28, 2013 PARC agencies hosted a community meeting in Blachly to present the findings and recommendations for next steps in the EI.
 Approximately 75 people attended the meeting.
 The meeting was recorded and can be viewed on YouTube.
 You can also see the meeting agenda and view OHA's presentation as well as EPA's update on the status of their air monitor development.